Gender in Elections: The Consequences of Killing Women Activists

 Andrés Felipe Rivera-Triviño

 Welcome!
 I am an applied political economist.
-My research combines both causal inference and statistical learning methods to answer questions about conflict, crime, and economic development.
-I am on the academic job market this year (2024-2025)
+My research combines both causal inference and statistical learning methods to answer questions about conflict and development.

 Related